Matthew-Taber/ss-docs/secret-launchers/connect-as-command-ssh-proxy-putty-launcher/index.md

-[title]: # (Using Connect As Command and SSH Proxy with PuTTY launcher)
+[title]: # "Using Connect As Command and SSH Proxy with a PuTTY launcher"
-[tags]: # (Connect As Command,PuTTY launcher,SSH proxy,Unix, root account)
+[tags]: # "Connect As Command,PuTTY launcher,SSH proxy,Unix, root account"
-[priority]: # (1000)
+[priority]: # "1000"
-[redirect]: # (SshProxyWithConnectAs)
+[redirect]: # "SshProxyWithConnectAs"

-# Using Connect As Command and SSH Proxy with PuTTY Launcher
+# Using Connect As Command and SSH Proxy with a PuTTY Launcher

+## Overview

-Connect As Command is an advanced setting for the PuTTY launcher type that is used to automatically su or sudo from a Unix account secret after launching a PuTTY session.
+Connect As Command is an advanced setting for the PuTTY launcher type where SSH proxy automatically runs the su or sudo commands from a Unix root account secret after the user launches a PuTTY session.
+This provides a user elevated privileges without giving the user direct access to the credentials.

+==What are some typical scenarios where customers might want to do this?
+Why does a user need to login as root only to be immediately switched back to a regular account?==

+The connection procedure is as follows:

+1. An admin uses this instruction to set up secret A (a Unix root account secret) to use secret B (a regular Unix account secret) as its "connect as" secret.
+1. A user launches secret B.
+1. SSH proxy connects using secret A's credentials.
+1. SSH proxy issues the su or sudo command to switch the user back to secret B.

+The procedure is performed once at the beginning of the session.

-To use this feature, you will need a Unix *root* account secret and a Unix *regular* account secret.
+As noted, to implement this feature, you need a Unix *root* account secret and a Unix *regular* account secret.
 The session typically launches as the Unix *regular* account secret that is specified in the **Secret To Use** field on a Unix *root* account secret's **Settings** page.

+## Setting up SSH Proxy to Use the Connect As Feature

-This procedure explains how to set a connect as secret when using SSH Proxy to allow connecting with a less privileged account and then using sudo or su to elevate privileges.
+This procedure explains how to set a "connect as" secret when using SSH Proxy to allow connecting with a less privileged account and then using sudo or su to elevate privileges.

 1. Make sure SSH proxy is enabled in Secret Server's global configuration settings.